BergQuester/v8tr.github.io/_drafts/2018-03-14-view-layout-cycle-cheat-sheet.md

     <img src="{{ "/img/autolayout_1.png" | absolute_url }}" alt="UIView auto layout life cycle cheat sheet"/>
 </p>

-After a `UIView` instance has been initialized, it passes 3 steps: update, layout and rendering.
+Every `UIView` instance that uses Auto Layout passes 3 steps after initialization: update, layout and rendering.
 Let’s have a closer look at each of them.

 #### Update step

-The constraints of views and view controllers are calculated during this step.
-Here are the details of the process:
+This step is all about calculating view frame based on it's constrains.
+The details are next:

-- Happens top-down: the system goes from superview to its subviews and calls `updateViewConstraints()` for each.
+- Happens top-down: the system goes from super- to its subviews and calls `updateViewConstraints()` for each.
-- `setNeedsUpdateConstraints()` schedules an update for the future.
-If there are no pending updates, the whole step is skipped.
+- Call `setNeedsUpdateConstraints` to schedules constraints update for the next cycle.
-- `updateConstraintsIfNeeded()` performs all pending updates in place.
-Call together with `setNeedsUpdateConstraints()` to force an immediate update.
+- Call `updateConstraintsIfNeeded` to perform all pending updates in place.
+Call together with `setNeedsUpdateConstraints` to force an immediate update.
-- View controllers undergo the very same process and have similar family of methods.

-The only case when you'll need to override `updateViewConstraints` is to batch constraints update, but it's very unlikely to happen in your project, because for the most of the time there are better ways to improve UI performance.
-Make sure you read the docs of [updateViewConstraints](https://developer.apple.com/documentation/uikit/uiview/1622512-updateconstraints) before overriding it, as they contain important details.
+- Override `updateViewConstraints` when you need to boost performance by batching constraints update.
+However, it is very rarely the case and for the most of the time you will update constraints in place and call a combination of `setNeedsUpdateConstraints()` and `updateConstraintsIfNeeded()` afterwards.

 #### Layout step

-During this step the frames of each view are updated with the rectangles calculated in previous phase.
+During this step the frames of each view are updated with the rectangles calculated in the previous phase.
+You will deal with this step most of the time and it's important to have a thorough understanding of the process.

-- Happens bottom-up: the system goes from subviews to subviewss calling `layoutSubviews` and `viewWillLayoutSubviews` for view controllers.
+- Happens bottom-up: the system goes from super- to subviews calling `layoutSubviews()` for each.
-- When overriding,  invalidate the layout of views in your subtree  before you call the superclass’s implementatio
+- Override `layoutSubviews` method when constraints are not enough to express view's layout or you are calculating frames programmatically.
+- Call `setNeedsLayout` to schedule layout for the next cycle.
+- Call `layoutIfNeeded` to force the view to update its layout immediately.
+- When overriding `layoutSubviews`:
+    - Make sure to call `super.layoutSubviews()`;
+    - Don't call `setNeedsLayout` or `setNeedsUpdateConstraints`, otherwise an infinite loop will be created;
-- Don’t invalidate the layout of any views outside your subtree.
-This could create a feedback loop.
+    - Don't modify constraints of views outside your view's hierarchy.
-- Don’t call setNeedsUpdateConstraints or setNeedsLayout, otherwise deadloop
-- Call superviews method

-You will deal with this step most of the time, so it's important to understand all deta

-Rendering
+#### Rendering

 - triggered with setNeedsDisplay or inRect
 - Override drawRect only if need CoreGraphics, Open GL ES or other custom drawing
 - Default implementation does nothing

+#### What about UIViewControllers

 ## Wrapping up